 What is a Takedown Recurve Bow?

 Takedown recurve bows are the same as one-piece bows when it comes to the design.
 However, the takedown bows have limbs that can be separated from the riser.
 This type of bow is ideal for beginners because the limbs can be adjusted and upgraded as their skills improve.
 The draw weight of the bow can also be adjusted by replacing the existing limbs with heavier or lighter ones.
-For a more in-depth discussion and information about takedown recurve bows, you can watch the video below.

 ✅ Video – One-piece or takedown bows